 "What, ladies" - he took a step, scanning the dim room - "is almost always tied to why.
 There are six reasons anyone does anything: Love.
 Faith.
 Greed.
 Boredom.
 Fear . . . " he said, ticking them off on his fingers; but he lingered on the last, drawing a deep breath before he said, "Revenge."

 I thought about the people on the rooftop, wondered which of those things had brought them there.
 And why. - Page 187

 Additional favorite lines from COVER include:

 I found myself remembering that I know fourteen different languages and yet my life is ruled by things I cannot say. - Page 32

 There are things spies often carry with them: pocket litter, fake IDs, the occasional weapon-slash-camera-slash-hair accessory.
 But the heaviest things, I think, are the secrets.
 They can drown you if you let them. - Page 77

 So the three of us sat surrounded by books and secrets and the light of a dying fire, finally realizing that we were the only people in Macey's life who knew not to judge a girl by her cover. - Page 214

 Note: Quotes and pagination are from the ARC and may differ in the final version.

 This series has become a big hit with my middle school and high school customers.
-Those I've given the first book to have come back for the second and the third.
+Those I've given the first book to have come back for the second and the third and the rest.
 One copy of CROSS MY HEART circulated through three girls in less than a month; I then happily discussed the books with each of them in turn.
 I'd tell you what they said, but then...you know.

 Read my exclusive interview with author Ally Carter.